woossi0/suite/docs/usermanual/source/intro/installation/windows/uninstall.rst

 #.
 Navigate to :menuselection:`Start Menu --> Programs --> OpenGeo Suite --> Uninstall`.

-   .. note:: Uninstallation is also available via the standard Windows program removal workflow. (**Add/Remove Programs** for Windows XP, **Programs and Features** for Windows 7, Vista etc.)
+   .. note:: Uninstallation is also available via the standard Windows program removal workflow (**Programs and Features** Control Panel entry for Windows 7/Vista.)

 #.
 Click :guilabel:`Uninstall` to start the uninstallation process.